paulagbelex/AgbelexShop/README.md

 - CSS Styling
 - JavaScript

-### What We Learned
+### What I Learned

-This project taught us valuable lessons in front-end development, user experience design, JavaScript interactivity, and considerations for backend functionality and security.
-Through team collaboration, we learned about version control, communication, and project management.
-We also gained insights into testing, debugging, continuous learning, and basic eCommerce concepts, ultimately enhancing our technical skills and understanding of online business dynamics.
+This project taught me valuable lessons in front-end development, user experience design, JavaScript interactivity, and considerations for backend functionality and security.
+I learned about version control, communication, and project management.
+I also gained insights into testing, debugging, continuous learning, and basic eCommerce concepts, ultimately enhancing my technical skills and understanding of online business dynamics.

 ### Useful Resources